bahorn/threadsnake/README.md

 # threadsnake

-A basic python script minifier.
-ThreadSnakes are a small family of snakes.
+A Python script minifier, named after Thread Snakes which are small family of snakes.

+Bit experimental, and can break code.
-This can break code, do fill an issue / pr if you can fix the case.
+If you can fix some cases, do fill an issue / pr if you can fix it.

 ## Usage

 ```
-python3 threadsnake [files....]
+python3 threadsnake [options] file [filess....]
 ```

+There are the following output options:
+* `--no-compress` - Don't run compression on the code
+* `--no-rename` - Disables variable renaming, which can break code in some cases.

 No external dependencies, just pure python3.
-Might need a more modern verison, wrote with 3.11.
+Might need a more modern verison, as this was developed using 3.11.

 To avoid breakage:
 * Remember, this merges files in one global namespace.
 Don't reuse global variable names across files, unless you intend for that.
-* As variables get renamed, you use of `eval()/exec()` can break.
+* As variables get renamed, your use of `eval()/exec()` can break.
 * Import across files in the form "from OTHERFILE import dep1, dep2, ...".
   `import x` gets removed if its a known other module, so to allow your code to be ran without being minified, do this pattern.